 If you are interested in learning what Haskell might be useful for, check out my other post, Consider Haskell.

-If you are interested in learning some Haskell and see these things for yourself, maybe check out my free and online book, Learn Haskell by building a blog generator.
+If you'd like a very quick tour of Haskell features, check out Reading Simple Haskell!
+And if you'd like to learn more Haskell and experience these things for yourself, maybe check out my free and online book Learn Haskell by building a blog generator.